plone/plone.org/devops/README.md

 make provision
 ```

+This adds two domain (`beta.plone.org`, `traefik-beta.plone.org`) entries to your `/etc/hosts` file, pointing to the current provisioned box.

 ### Run playbook
 Set up the server, by installing base packages, creating `UFW` configuration, adding users, and preparing docker.
 This action happens on local deployments while running provision, for the production it is its own step.